Robert H. Nesbitt: Early life

 Nesbit was born on the Isle of Man and educated in England.
-He emigrated from Great Britain to Australia in 1902 and settled in New South Wales.
+He emigrated to Australia in 1902 and settled in New South Wales.

 Trade Commissioner

 Nesbitt was appointed Australian Trade Commissioner in Wellington, New Zealand, in 1934 and his primary task was to cultivate Australia and New Zealand trade.
 He managed the trade diversion issue and negotiated a number of sensitive issues of trade diplomacy.
 New Zealand had for many years imported fresh citrus and pineapples from Australia but, in 1932, it imposed an embargo.
 This was in part retaliation against the Australian prohibition on the import of New Zealand potatoes that had been in force for several years.
-In 1933, Sir Walter Massy Greene initiated a discussion on these matters and secured a partial lifting of the embargo.
+In 1933, Walter Massy-Greene initiated a discussion on these matters and secured a partial lifting of the embargo.
 Nesbitt was responsible for continuing the negotiations, and for tackling issues such as New Zealand's duties being higher than the British preferential rate.
 There are only limited records of Nesbitt's time in New Zealand, but a measure of his effectiveness is indicated by the substantial growth in Australia–New Zealand trade in the mid-1930s and the avoidance of major trade disputes.
 In 1937, Nesbitt left the service to become chairman of the Milk Board of New South Wales.